Astro's Playroom

-Astro's Playroom is a platform video game developed by Japan Studio's Team Asobi division and published by Sony Interactive Entertainment for the PlayStation 5.
+Astro's Playroom is a 2020 platform game developed and published by Sony Interactive Entertainment for the PlayStation 5.
 A sequel to Astro Bot Rescue Mission, the game comes pre-installed on every console, serving additionally as a free tech demo for the DualSense controller.

-The game was announced on 11 June 2020 at the PlayStation 5 reveal event.
-It was released on 12 November 2020.
+Astro's Playroom was announced on June 11, 2020, at the PlayStation 5 reveal event.
+The game was released on November 12, 2020 to generally favorable reviews from critics.

-Alongside Demon's Souls, Astro's Playroom was the final game released by Japan Studio before their dissolution in April 2021.
-Team Asobi was formally spun off into an independent studio within Sony's PlayStation Studios in June 2021.
+Astro's Playroom, alongside Demon's Souls, was the final game released by Japan Studio before their reorganization in April 1, 2021.
+The game's development group was formally spun-off into a new studio within Sony's PlayStation Studios in the same day.
+A full-length sequel, Astro Bot, was announced on May 30, 2024, and was released for the PlayStation 5 on September 6, 2024.